Nibblex/django-field-logger/README.rst

            }
            log.save()

-You can add this function to your configuration like this:
+Then you can add this callback function to your configuration like this:

 .. code:: python